HMT Elk

 HMT Elk was a 181-ton former fishing trawler built in 1902.
 She served in the Royal Navy in World War II, until sunk without loss of life having hit a mine off Plymouth in November 1940.

 Ship history

 Elk was built by Cook, Welton & Gemmell at Beverley, Yorkshire, launched on 21 August 1902, and first operated from Grimsby.
 During World War I she was hired by the Admiralty and served as a minesweeper from 1914 until 1918.
-She was then operated commercially under various owners at Grimsby, Hakin and Plymouth.
+She was then operated commercially by various owners at Grimsby, Hakin, and Plymouth.
 Elk was hired by the Admiralty in November 1939 to serve as a danlayer (laying buoys in channels cleared by minesweepers) and was armed with one 6-pounder gun.
-HMT Elk was sunk by a mine south-east of Penlee Point, Cornwall on 27 November 1940.
+HMT Elk was sunk by a mine south-east of Penlee Point, Plymouth on 27 November 1940.
 There were no casualties.

 The Elk was re-discovered by divers in 1981 upright on a sandy bed at 50°17.800′N 4°10.600′W in 30 m of water with a drop-off in excess of 40 m.